 No matter where medical waste is processed, it’s ultimately treated by incineration, autoclaving, microwave, biological, or chemical treatment.
 Incineration, once by far the most popular method, has decreased in usage since the 1990’s, as regulation has forced other methods to come online.

 Incineration.
 Before 1997, over 90% of all infectious medical waste was disposed of by incineration.
 Changes to EPA regulations has led providers to seek other disposal means.
-This is still the only method used on pathological waste, for example body parts and recognizable tissues.
+This is still the only method used on pathological waste such as body parts and recognizable tissues.

 Autoclaving.
 Steam sterilization renders biohazardous waste non-infectious.
 After it’s been sterilized, the waste can be disposed of normally in solid waste landfills, or it can be incinerated under less-stringent regulation.